Visperi/OsrsHelper/README.md

 # OsrsHelper v6.5.5

 Discord bot made mainly for Old school Runescape related commands, although nowadays it has several other commands too.
 It was started in 2015 as a very small project just to check item prices in G.E.
-Things got bigger and now it has commands for clues, users stats and gains, custom item keywords and custom server commands.
+Now it also has commands for clues, users stats and gains, custom item keywords and custom server commands.

 **Very ugly code** because this was my very first project in coding after a Python basics university course.
 Also, there is no documentation and the code is mostly in finnish.
 However, the bot works and it has pretty straightforward help commands.
+I'm not planning to translate this project into english, since it's pretty hard to read and understand even for myself.
+I'm rewriting the whole bot, for which I have a whole new Github page: [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite).

 ### Main features
 - 41 hard coded commands ([Full list](/commands_list.txt), bad formatting but somewhat readable)